Emma's Story

 Author

-Before becoming an author, Deborah was a primary school teacher, then a curriculum writer, editor and instructional designer for the British Columbia Ministry of Education.
-Today, she works as a full-time writer and as a speaker at conferences and schools.
-She says, "Although I'm not teaching any more, I still feel like I'm talking to my students whenever I write a book.
-I love the challenge of trying to create something that young readers will find interesting."
+Before she was an author, Deborah was a teacher and curriculum writer for the BC Ministry of Education.
+She says, “Although I’m not teaching anymore, I still feel like I’m talking to my students whenever I write a book.
+I love the process of trying to create something that young readers will find interesting.”

 © Song Nan Zhang